RenderKit/oidn/doc/api.md

 buffer is empty or getting a pointer to data with device storage is not supported by the device.

-Data stored in buffers with device storage can be accessed on the host by copying to/from host memory using the following functions:
+In some cases better performance can be achieved by using device storage for buffers.
+Such data can be accessed on the host by copying to/from host memory (including pageable system memory) using the following functions:

     void oidnReadBuffer(OIDNBuffer buffer,
                         size_t byteOffset, size_t byteSize, void* dstHostPtr);